lbuk/NewsStat/README.md

 # NewsStat

 ## What is it?
-NewsStat is an R function that allow you to extract text containing statistics from online news.
+NewsStat is an R function that allow you to extract text containing statistics and numbers from online news.
 Simply enter a URL and NewsStat will extract sentences containing statistical text.
-It can also be used to extract stats from non-news sites such as blogs.
+It can also be used to extract stats from non-news sites.

-Note: NewsStat is an experimental tool that may not work if the website has a paywall.
+Note: NewsStat is an experimental tool that won't work if the website has a paywall, for example.

 ## Install
 To install NewsStat, run the code provided below.